wersplat/proamrank-astro/proam-rankings/LEAGUE_TOURNAMENT_BRACKETS.md

-# League Tournament Brackets Implementation
+# Tournament Brackets Implementation

 ## Overview

-This document describes the implementation of tournament bracket tracking and display for league open and playoff tournaments.
+This document describes the implementation of tournament bracket tracking and display for both standalone tournaments and league-specific tournaments (open and playoff).

 ## Database Structure